dannyallover/llm_forecasting/README.md

 4. **Reason and Predict**: A LM (base or fine-tuned) is prompted multiple times to produce reasoning and predictions based on the article summaries.
 5. **Forecast Aggregation**: An aggregation method is applied to all the predictions to obtain a final forecast.

 We've designed our system to be easily scalable to other news APIs and language models.
-To run our system, you need to obtain your own API keys for the news and language model services you plan to use.

 ## Development Guide
 This guide will help you set up your development environment for the project.
 Make sure you follow these steps under the root directory of the project (where **pyproject.toml** is located).